amin-zip/zip_utils/bash_utils/README.md

 ### Overview
 `docker_dev` provides a development environment through Docker containers.

-This is similar to `docker_bash`, but containers are persistent and re-entrant, so the development experience resembles working in a virtual machine, but without the overhead of virtualization (on Linux systems).
+This is similar to `docker_bash`, but containers are persistent, so the development experience resembles working in a virtual machine, but without the overhead of virtualization (on Linux systems).

 This script adds a base layer on top of the upstream docker images used by `docker_do`, adding some conveniences into the filesystem and allowing users to optionally define their own layers and docker arguments.